 -- Cisco Cotto, 1998, Chicago Talk Show Host

-The Department of Broadcasting offers a Bachelor of Arts in Broadcasting.
+The Department of Broadcasting and Journalism offers a Bachelor of Arts in Broadcasting.
 Students in Broadcasting study digital/high definition (HD) audio and video production techniques, including non-linear editing, post-production, animation/graphics, news writing, and sports production.
 WIUS-FM and wiutv3 give students the opportunity to put into practice learned skills.
 Graduates of the Broadcasting program enter various careers in television, radio, cable, satellite, post-production operations, sports, and on-air including directing, producing, reporting, on-air talent, sports production, sales, advertising, and post-production.

 The News/Performance Track focuses on the preparation of students for careers in front of the camera and/or microphone. wiutv3 is the outlet for our live local television newscasts.
 Students learn to gather news, cover news events, edit news packages, produce and direct half-hour newscasts that reach Macomb and McDonough county viewers.
 There are opportunities to be reporters and anchors (news, weather, and sports), as well as produce and direct newscasts.
 WIUS-FM is our music, news, and sports outlet on the radio side.
 On-air shifts are available to all majors every semester. wiutv3 and WIUS-FM are completely student-run under the guidance of faculty and staff.